3rd Battalion, Royal Canadian Regiment: Formation

 The Royal Canadian Regiment was formed 21 December 1883, under the name of the "Infantry School Corps".
 The regiment was known by a variety of names until "The Royal Canadian Regiment" became official.

 There have been three occasions when there have been more than one battalion of The RCR.
 First was during the time of the Boer War, when 2nd (Special Service) Battalion, The Royal Canadian Regiment of Infantry constituted Canada's initial involvement in that war.
-3rd (Special Service) battalion, The Royal Canadian Regiment of Infantry occupied Wellington Barracks in Halifax, NS and conducted garrison duties there.
+3rd (Special Service) battalion, The Royal Canadian Regiment of Infantry occupied Wellington Barracks in London Ont. and conducted garrison duties there.
 The second was at the tail end of the Second World War when a second battalion, RCR was formed for duty in Japan.
 Finally, during the Korean War, 3rd battalion was formed on 10 January 1951.
 3 RCR served in Korea from March 1953 until March 1954.

 During a reorganisation of the Canadian Army in the early 1950s, 3 RCR ceased being on the regular force order of battle.
 3 RCR was the designation of the militia battalion of The RCR.

 3 RCR was once again a regular force battalion when it assumed duties as a mechanised infantry battalion of 4 Canadian Mechanized Brigade Group, taking over 3 (Mechanized) Commando of the Canadian Airborne Regiment.
 It served in Baden, Germany, until 1984, when it was replaced by 2nd Battalion Princess Patricia's Canadian Light Infantry.
 It then was based in Winnipeg as part of 1 Canadian Mechanized Brigade Group.
 It then returned to Germany in 1988, where it stayed until 1993, following the end of the Cold War.
 It was then designated a so-called "10/90" battalion and was based at CFB Borden.
 (These battalions were composed of 10% regular force members, and 90% reserve force members.)

 3 RCR was stood up as a full-fledged regular force infantry battalion in 1996, and was designated as a light infantry battalion, consisting of three rifle companies, a combat support company and a combat service support company: